Pratham31/AdmireME/README.md

 ## 1. First of all Setup an Email Sending Account

-1. Create a new gmail account for sending the emails to the Contributors.
+1. I Created a new gmail account for sending the emails to the Contributors.
-2. Authorize Gmail to send automated emails via this tool https://myaccount.google.com/lesssecureapps
+2. Then you have to authorize Gmail to send the automated emails via this https://myaccount.google.com/lesssecureapps

 ![](https://docs.bitnami.com/images/img/apps/common/google-security.png)